 The term “social engineering” can include any number of psychological techniques that trick people into doing something the attacker wants them to do.
-That may mean opening an attachment, clicking on an unsafe URL, sending login credentials or sensitive information or even wiring money to the attacker.
+That may mean opening a malicious attachment, clicking on an unsafe URL, sending login credentials or sensitive information or even wiring money to the attacker.

 Figure 1 shows attacks that used social engineering in tandem with a technical exploit or technique.
 In many cases, social engineering is used to trick users into doing something directly—no malware needed.
 If listed as a separate technique, social engineering would easily dominate the chart as a component in 99% of all attacks.

 When used with a technical exploit, social engineering might be something as simple as creating a hard-to-resist subject line, spoofed email address.
 In other cases, it might be as involved as impersonating a trusted colleague to lure new victims.

 Here’s a summary of how these techniques work:

 - Office macros: Exploits flaws in a mini-programming language designed to help automate and extend Microsoft Office features.
 Attackers use it to create embed malicious macros that infect users’ device when opened.
 Most attacks involve tricking the user into not just opening the document but enabling macros.
 Many recent attacks feature a new twist on a decades-old feature of Excel.
 These are often classified as Excel 4.0 (XL4) attacks.